Skip to Main Content

 View on Map

-Q Street Fine Art and Barbara Bennett welcome you to celebrate the continuation of the Art and Holiday Season.
-Please join us to view the new paintings by Rafael Gallardo.
-There will be a reception from 6:00 PM until 8:00 PM.
-This hidden gallery gem is located in a Carriage House behind Saint Matthews Cathedral at 1 Saint Matthew's Court NW.
-Please call us if further directions are needed: 202 255 2893.
+Barbara Bennett and Q Street Fine Art Gallery are pleased to show the new paintings of Rafael Gallardo, featured artist.
+Join us surrounded by works of art of vibrant colors as we welcome spring.
+This hidden gallery is a gem located in a Carriage House behind Saint Matthews Cathedral at 1 Saint Matthew's Court NW.
+Please call if further directions are needed: 202 255 2893.

 2108 R Street NW